 The Elmezzi Graduate School of Molecular Medicine is specifically intended for a select group of medical school graduates who are highly qualified, have already demonstrated interest in clinical and/or basic research, and are motivated to pursue a research career that embraces both the basic and clinical biomedical sciences.
 The Elmezzi Graduate School admissions process considers both conventional graduate school admissions criteria, such as academic record, as well as the special abilities required to complete this ambitious program.
 Acceptance will be determined by the admissions committee based on the application, letters of recommendation, previous research experience and an interview.

-Applications are accepted on a rolling admission basis, with no deadlines for submission.
-Interviews will be conducted and acceptance decisions announced in January, May/June and September.
+Applications are accepted through a web based portal.
+Interviews will be conducted between October and April and acceptance decisions announced in April/May.
 Applicants to the Elmezzi Graduate School of Molecular Medicine should have an earned doctorate in medicine from an accredited American or International medical school within the past 8 years, and desire advanced scientific research training.
 All applicants are expected to have mastered advanced courses in biochemistry, chemistry and human biology, and be well versed in supporting disciplines such as mathematics and physics before entering the program.
 MCAT and USMLE scores are required as part of the admission materials for all graduates of US medical schools.
-Scores from the Graduate Record Exam (GRE) General Test are required as part of the admission materials for graduates of non-US medical schools.
+Scores from the Graduate Record Exam (GRE) General Test and USMLE scores (if taken) are required as part of the admission materials for graduates of non-US medical schools.

 The Elmezzi Graduate School strives to locate and attract individuals from underrepresented minorities and encourages members of underrepresented minorities to apply to its doctoral program.
 The faculty and graduate program administrators provide mentoring and guidance to ensure the successful progress of all students.

 All students in the Elmezzi Graduate School are employees of Northwell Health, holding the title of Elmezzi Scholar.
-Students are provided with a stipend equivalent to Medicaid-established salaries for residents, based on the amount of completed clinical training.
-The current range is $70,000 (PGY-1) to $81,000 (PGY-7) per year plus fringe benefits that includes health insurance and reasonable paid personal time off.
+Students are provided with a salary of $70,000 per year plus fringe benefits that include health insurance and reasonable paid personal time off.

 There is no tuition or fees for students admitted into the Elmezzi Graduate School for Molecular Medicine.
 Text books are made available in the Student Reading Room.
 Room and board are not provided.
 Rental housing in the local area generally ranges between $1,200 and $3,000/month for a studio, 1 bedroom and 2 bedroom apartments.
 Other living expenses including meals and transportation are approximately $1,000/month.